 Central Texas Veterans Health Care System

-Waco Women Domiciliary
+Waco Women Domiciliary RISE

 Women RISE (Women Recover In Supportive Environment) is a recovery-based and trauma-informed intensive treatment approach tailored specifically for women Veterans with a diagnosis of PTSD, mood or anxiety disorder, and/or substance abuse/dependence.
 Women RISE programming is grounded in the highest level of evidence-based treatments, which are provided mostly in group therapy.
-The program is located at the Doris Miller VA Medical Center, Central Texas Veterans Health Care System in Waco, Texas.
+The program is located at the Doris Miller Department of Veterans Affairs Medical Center, Central Texas Veterans Health Care System in Waco, Texas.
 Most program participants live in Texas, but any Veteran who meets eligibility for Women RISE may apply for admission.
 After completing the program and acquiring new skills, techniques and insights to improve her quality of life, the Veteran will return to her home clinic and resume outpatient treatment.

 - Veterans who identify as female

 - Diagnosis of post-traumatic stress disorder, mood or anxiety disorder; co-occurring substance use disorder

 - Willing and cognitively able to participate in intensive group therapy with other female Veterans

 - No treatment-interfering psychosis or cognitive impairment